julzaza/wildwitchherbs/_posts/2026-05-07-milk-magic-in-folklore.md

 Milk naturally became linked to fertility.

-Not only human fertility—but fertility of:
+Not only human fertility, but fertility of:

 - land
 - livestock